gabrielle95/DeadMansDrawClient/README.md

 To keep chances fair, we expect all teams to respect arena integrity, report and not exploit any flaws to and solely the organizers right away.
 To keep chances fair, we expect that each team polls server with the timeout frequency implemented (~30 sec) to avoid potential overload and denial of service.

+## Timing
+The organizers will start the tournament matches with a timeout setting, where any player is obligued to respond to the their turn within the given timeframe (e.g. 10 sec).
+This will keep a fair and clean tournament and ensures that all players have a chance to ace even if an opponent experiences technical difficulties.

 # Web Frontend Interface
 To ease comprehension teams can check relevant match results via a web browser, rendering all moves and match state.